mrush-ilao/ilao-documentation/docs/source/otis_manage_membership.rst

 .. image:: ../assets/otis-org-manager-dashboard.png

-OTIS manager
+OAS manager
 =============
-OTIS managers can do everything an organization manager can do plus:
+OAS managers can do everything an organization manager can do plus:

 * Edit triage rule content
 * Edit intake settings

 .. note:: Webform management is accessible from the OTIS manager dashboard but webform management permissions must be set per-user per-webform.
-Intake settings are not yet editable by OTIS managers (as of November 2020)
+Intake settings are not yet editable by OAS managers (as of November 2020)

 .. image:: ../assets/otis-otis-manager-dashboard.png